nikhilsp1585/nikhilsp1585/README.md

-### Hi there 👋
+### Namaste, Here's My Status 👋

-- 🔭 I’m currently working on WebApps, Python Programs, Desktop Applications etc.
+- 🔭 Currently working on Python programs, Java , webapps, Android app devlopement to Improve my skills.
-- 🌱 I’m currently learning C++, OpenGL, Flutter & more.
+- 🌱 Learning C++, C#, OpenGL, Flutter & more.
-- 👯 I’m looking to collaborate on Python projects, WebApps Projects, GUI Apps Projects, Open Source projects
+- 👯 Always here to collaborate on Python projects,DesktopApps Projects, Android Projects, Open Source projects
 - 🤔 I’m looking for help with C++, OpenGL Lib.
-- 📫 How to reach me: Instagram(@nikhilsp1585) or Twitter
+- 📫 You can find me here : Instagram(@nikhilsp1585) or Twitter
-- Fun Fact: I am a lazy man.
+- Fun Fact: Lazzzzzzzzzzzzzy.

 <!--
 **nikhilsp1585/nikhilsp1585** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-### Here are some ideas to get you started:

 --!>
+### Some Serious Skills I have :